 First of all, the fundamental question arises whether there can be such a thing as the best board game of all time.
 So let's try to shed some light on the darkness.

 There are good arguments for both sides.
-Some will say that there can be no such thing as the best board game of all time.
+Some will say that there is no such thing as the best board game of all time.
 The tastes are too different, the titles on offer are too numerous.
-The many different board game genres alone, each with their own fan base, make the choice impossible.
-And yet every board player knows that there are these very special games that are more than captivating and whose internal family rules are passed on from generation to generation.
+The many different board game genres alone, each with their own unique fan base, make the choice impossible.
+And yet every board player knows that there are these very special games that more than just captivate you and whose rules are passed on from generation to generation within the family.
 Let's take the classic board game Monopoly as an example.
-Even as a SciFi and fantasy fan, I would rarely say no to a game of Monopoly; the game is just too entertaining.
-And although there is a universal basic set of rules for Monopoly, the individual rule modifications are usually even written down and passed on to the next generation of Monopoly players as a kind of “mystical paper”.
-Regardless of whether it is a small adjustment to the starting capital or special building regulations, whether rental income is calculated contrary to the standard rules or whether the prison field in a family monopoly has more dramatic effects than the game designer originally intended.
-Monopoly is a wonderful example of the life a board game can develop.
+Even as a sci-fi and fantasy fan, I would rarely say no to a game of Monopoly; the game is just too entertaining.
+And although there is a universal set of basic rules for Monopoly, the individual rule modifications are usually even written down and passed on to the next generation of Monopoly players as a kind of "mystical paper".
+It doesn't matter whether it's a small adjustment to the starting capital or special building regulations, whether rental income is calculated contrary to the standard set of rules or whether the prison field in Family Monopoly has more dramatic effects than the game author originally intended.
+Monopoly is a wonderful example of the life of its own that a board game can develop.

-In addition, the saying “The board game X is my absolute favorite game” is not uncommon among board players.
-And the phrase “absolute favorite game” ultimately means nothing other than “the best board game of all time”, at least from a very personal point of view and for a mostly limited time.
+In addition, the saying "The board game X is my absolute favorite game" is not uncommon among board gamers.
+And the phrase "absolute favorite game" ultimately means nothing other than "the best board game of all time", at least from a very personal point of view and for a mostly limited time.
 Namely that the absolute favorite game is replaced by the next absolute favorite game.
-After all, we're already getting closer to the answer to the question about the best board game of all time.
-But the rule is: No choice and no fan award without electoral criteria.
-But what could these look like?
+After all, we're already getting closer to the answer to the question of the best board game of all time.
+But the following applies: no election and no fan prize without election criteria.
+But what might these look like?